Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Kukicha tea leaves on an isolated white background.

-Kukicha green tea, also known as “twig tea” or “bōcha,” is a type of Japanese green tea that is made primarily from the stems, stalks, and twigs of the tea plant (Camellia sinensis).
+Kukicha green tea is also called โ€œtwig teaโ€ or โ€œbลcha,โ€ Like konacha, it is a Japanese tea made from the stems, stalks, and twigs of the tea plant (Camellia sinensis).
+Basically it is made from the parts of the plant that are discarded with other teas.

 Longjing